sstirlin/MSBX5420Spring2019/0605uploadhdfs/README.md

 HDFS.

-Create a new Jupyter notebook named `upload_cwl_hdfs.ipynb` that uploads ALL of your unpacked directories to `/Users/vagrant/` inside of HDFS (keep the directory structure intact).
+Create a new Jupyter notebook named `upload_cwl_hdfs.ipynb` that uploads ALL of your unpacked directories to `/Users/vagrant/` in HDFS (keep the directory structure intact).

 Some useful functions for you can be found in the Python library `os`, in particular